-Construction site preparation will require clearing, filling and grading of the site to an approximate elevation of +30 feet for the base of the LNG storage tank area and approximately +46 feet for the process areas.
+Construction site preparation will require clearing, filling and grading of the site to an approximate elevation of +30 feet for the base of the LNG storage tank area and approximately

++46 feet for the process areas.
 Temporary ditches, sediment fences and silt traps will be installed as necessary.
 Individual excavations will then be made for equipment foundations.
 Following completion of foundations, the site will be brought up to final grade.
 Final grading and landscaping will consist of gravel surfaced areas, asphalt surfaced areas, concrete paved surfaces, grass areas, and construction of the storm surge barrier.

-Grading of the areas to be occupied by the Project facilities will entail approximately 2.5 million cy of cut and fill.
+Grading of the areas to be occupied by the Project facilities will entail approximately 1.3 million cy of cut and fill.
 Any material remaining from that work, including final grading and landscaping, will be used to raise the South Dunes Power Plant site utilized for the gas conditioning facility and raise the access/utility corridor between the LNG Terminal and the South Dunes Power Plant site.
-Approximately 3.5 million cy of material will be available for the South Dunes Power Plant and access/utility corridor to raise the existing elevation to approximately +46 to +48 feet.
-The material available to raise the elevation of these areas will come from the excavation of the slip and access channel.
-In light of the fill requirements for the South Dunes Power Plant site and the access/utility corridor, there is no longer a need to place material excavated and dredged from the slip and access channel at the Port Commercial Stockpile Site or the JCEP Placement area or to have a hydraulic slurry pipeline to the Port Commercial Stockpile Site (and accordingly no need to consider potential environmental effects associated with these now superseded plans).
+The South Dunes Power Plant and access/utility corridor will be raised to approximately 46 feet elevation.